 Data Centers Are Emerging as Key Players in Grid Stability

-As energy systems face increasing strain from rising demand and the transition to renewables, flexibility is becoming the new gold standard for grid reliability.
+As energy systems face increasing strain from rising demand and the transition to renewables, flexibility is becoming the new gold standard for grid stability.
 Surprisingly, data centers—once seen solely as power-hungry infrastructure—are stepping up to meet the challenge.
-With the ability to rapidly reduce consumption or activate standby power during price spikes or grid emergencies, these facilities are helping stabilize the grid in real time.
+With the ability to rapidly reduce consumption or activate standby power during price spikes or grid emergencies, these facilities are helping stabilize the grid in real-time.
 Their responsiveness makes the entire system more resilient, offering utilities a unique and valuable partner in balancing supply and demand.
 It’s a shift that highlights how digital infrastructure can serve as both a driver and a safeguard of modern energy systems.